Central Wyoming College: Outreach and additional facilities

-The college's Equine Center, where its equine studies program is based, in located about a mile east of the main campus in Riverton.
+The college's Equine Center, where its equine studies program is based, is located behind housing at the Main Campus in Riverton.

 Central Wyoming College maintains a classroom building in Lander (the county seat), a community located 25 miles from Riverton.
 The current Lander structure was built in 2015, replacing an older downtown facility that the college had used for decades.
 4 mile south of Lander is Central Wyoming College's 126 acre Sinks Canyon Center, which has classroom and housing facilities used primarily by the college's outdoor education students.

 The college also maintains outreach centers in Jackson, Dubois, and Fort Washakie.

 Television and radio

 KCWC-TV

 Wyoming PBS operates as a division of Central Wyoming College, with office and studio space located on-campus.
 As part of their degree program, students majoring in television broadcasting assist in the creation of programs for the station.
 KCWC-TV first went on the air in 1983.
 Before then, the college and a small studio on-campus operating on the cable system of Riverton on channel 4.
 In the 70's most of the programming was in black and white.
 CWC had its own modulator so it could control when it was on or off the air with the cable system.
 At the time, the college was awarded the largest single federal grant to operate the PBS station, and with the studios located on the CWC campus, it opened the doors for an instructional laboratory for the college's broadcasting program.
 As part of its association with the college, Wyoming PBS broadcast telecourses for the college for many years, even before they were popular in the education community.